Carawebs/wp-organise-posts/README.md

 Organise Posts by Drag and Drop
 ===============================

-Custom Post Types are ordered by an index that is set when you drag and drop them in place.
+Set the display order of Custom Post Types by drag and drop on the posts edit screen.
+Ordering is achieved by an index that is set when you drag and drop them in place.

 ## Build Notes
 A post meta value is used to order projects on project-category taxonomy archive pages.